delvtech/drift/packages/evm-client/README.md

 ### Contracts

-The contract abstraction let you write type-safe contract interactions that can be implemented in multiple web3 libraries and even multiple persistence layers.
+The contract abstraction lets you write type-safe contract interactions that can be implemented in multiple web3 libraries and even multiple persistence layers.
 The API is meant to be easy to both read and write.